Academic Standing

 First-year courses are considered prerequisites for second-year courses.
 This means that no second- year courses may be taken until all first-year courses are satisfactorily completed unless directed by either the Student Progress Committee or the Office of the Dean.
 Similarly, second year courses are considered to be prerequisites for OMS-III and OMS-III courses are prerequisites for OMS-IV.

-To be eligible for clinical rotations, students must have successfully completed and passed all first- year and second-year courses, including all components of the required preclinical clerkship course and pre-clinical evaluation requirements.
+To be eligible for clinical rotations, students must have successfully completed and passed all first- year and second-year courses, including all components of the required preclinical clerkship course and pre-clinical evaluation requirements, thereby possessing the necessary prerequisite medical knowledge and clinical skills for a student to enter clinical rotations.
 They must have met the criteria to be eligible and have taken COMLEX Level 1 examination.
 All administrative obligations to the College must be up to date, including payment of tuition and fees, demonstration of health insurance, have all required immunizations and titers per COM requirements.
 Must be in compliance with TB testing, background check screening, and drug testing as required.
 Documentation of this information must be on file with the College's Office of Clinical Education and COM Student Health prior to participating in any patient contact.

 Students may not advance to OMS-IV until such time as all requirements of the OMS-III curriculum are met and the student has passed COMLEX Level 1 and sat for COMLEX Level 2-CE.
 A student may be allowed (case by case basis) to participate in clinical rotations normally taken during the OMS-IV year early, by special permission from the Office of the Dean.
 A student who wants to complete OMS-IV rotations early is advised to request permission in writing to the Dean for an exception to be applied.
 Not all requests can be approved, and requests are not guaranteed to be authorized.